connelhooley/TestHelpers/README.md

 ```

 ## Generate
-Returns a value created by AutoFixture:
+Returns a value created by `AutoFixture`.

 ``` csharp
 var randomMailAddress = TestHelper.Generate<MailAddress>();
 ```

-To find out how to configure the AutoFixture instance inside the TestHelper please go the Configuration section.
+To find out how to configure the `AutoFixture` instance inside the `TestHelper` please go the Configuration section.

 ## Configuration
 There are two ways of configuring the TestHelper.

-## Test Helper Instances
+### Test Helper Instances
-The examples above demonstrate the static `TestHelper` class.
+So far we have seen usage of the static `TestHelper` class.
 It is also possible to create a `TestHelperInstance` class that contains its own configuration.

 For example: